-If the data of public hearing concern is known to all at the initiation of the investment, the launch notice contains it.
-It is mandatory to hold a public hearing at least at the municipality of the location of the activity, with the exception of activities under military secrecy.
+If the data of public hearing concerned is known to all at the initiation of the investment, the launch notice contains it.
+It is mandatory to hold a public hearing at least at the municipality of the location of the activity, with the exception of activities under military secret.
 Public hearings may be held at more than one location if there are more than one municipalities involved, or if the number of concerned parties makes this reasonable.
 If this causes no hindrance in the public procedure, the hearings may be held on official premises.
 Environmental authorities do not use this method in practice, as the right to go public of the client may come under harm.
-The inspectorate will publish data pertinent to public hearing via advertisement and will forward it to be published to the clerks of all municipalities involved in the process.
-The notary will inform the inspectorate on the time and date of the publishing of the public advertisement (Section 9 paragraph (6) of the Governmental Decree).
+The environmental authority will publish data concerning the public hearing via advertisement and will forward it to be published to the clerks of all municipalities involved in the process.
+The notary will inform the environmental authority on the time and date of the publishing of the public advertisement (Section 9 paragraph (6) of the Governmental Decree).
 The publication must be carried out at least 30 days before the public hearing (Gov. Dec.
-Section 9, paragraph (2)).
-Environmental civilian organizations participating in the procedure are individually invited by the inspectorate.
+Section 9, paragraph (7)).

+Environmental civil organizations participating in the procedure are individually invited by the inspectorate and it also will notify the Commissioner on Fundamental Rights pursuant to Section 21, item c) of Paragraph (1).

-If the inspectorate, records the public hearing through picture or audio recording devices, it will publish it through electronic channels.
-If a written minute is taken it must also be published in the same manner.
+If the environmental Authority, records the public hearing by video or audio recording devices, it will publish it through electronic channels.
+If a written minutes of meeting is prepared it must also be published in the same manner.

 Before reaching a decision, the competent authority and all other authorities involved in the procedure have to examine the merit of all comments received.
 The reasoning of the decision has to provide a summary of the involvement of the public as well as the comments received.
-It makes public its decision in accordance with the rules of the Administrative Procedures Code and Governmental Decree 314/2005 (XII.
+It makes public its decision in accordance with the rules of the Administrative Procedures Code and Government Decree 314/2005.
+(XII.
 25.) and sends it for disclosure to the municipalities taking part in the procedure.
-When the decision becomes final, it also has to be made public in its entirety by the authority in accordance with the Administrative Procedures Code and the Environment Act.
+When the decision becomes final, it also has to be made public in its entirety by the environmental authority in accordance with the Administrative Procedures Code and the Environment Act.

 As described above, a wide range of information and documents relating to the EIA procedure (e.g. notices, public hearing minutes, the final decision) have to be actively published by the environmental authorities, while the remainder of the documents generated in the procedure (e.g. expert opinions) merely have to be made accessible to the public.

-However, access to certain documents is restricted when they constitute a verified secret or, based on the classification by the applicant, are considered as a business secret.
+However, access to certain documents is restricted when they constitute a State or service secret or, based on the classification by the applicant, are considered as a business secret.
 Furthermore, there is no public participation in procedures subject to military confidentiality (defence projects).
 In these cases, however, the environmental inspectorates duly inform the offices of the affected municipalities.

-In relation to other documents of the procedure, the minutes of public hearings and legal binding decisions need to be granted public access.
-While the public concerned needs to be granted access to other documents, such as expert opinions or documents containing material environmental information in terms of the decision.
+In relation to other documents of the procedure, the minutes of public hearings and legal binding decisions need to be granted public access, while the public concerned needs to be granted access to other documents, such as expert opinions or documents containing material environmental information in terms of the decision.